Kchu/kchu.github.io/_pages/cv.md

 ======
 * **Volunteer Works**

-  * Actively participated in volunteer activities.
+  * Actively participate in public welfare activities of the university and society.
   * Founder of the Cedar Growth Association of UESTC.
   * In corporation with Career Guidance Centre of UESTC and Shanghai Cedar Public Welfare Foundation.